cmueller9977/100-Days-of-Data-and-Python/README.md

  ### The initial idea 23.02.2023

-Back in december I started with the 100 Days o Code Challenge but I failed.
+Back in december I started with the 100 Days of Code Challenge but I failed.
 Because of beeing sick, beeing pressured to apply to find a job, coping with the circumstances around me and several other reasons.
 Failing harddisc followed by data-loss and the new harddisc also failing after a few days.
 It sucks.

 I am still in the same spot but I have to go on with learning and all that stuff.
 So I have to find a work-around to get things working out.
 Especially finally getting into Python.
 And also getting stuff out for the portfolio-page.